GUIDE Shopping for Electronics and More Find just what you're looking for

 While Japan is known for its electronics goods, there's no reason to stop your shopping there

-Japan has everything a person could want when it comes to shopping.
-From giant, multi-floor electronics and household goods mega stores to 100 yen discount shops, whatever you're looking for you're bound to find as you make your way through the cities and shop 'til you drop.
+Japan has a lot of choice when it comes to shopping.
+From giant, multi-floor electronics and household goods mega stores to 100 yen discount shops, you will find almost anything you are looking for as you make your way through the cities and shop 'til you drop.

 Household appliances and electronics megastores

 Across the nation, there are many stores offering up things to spice up your daily life.
 Look out for these as you shop around.
-Loft offers up colorful, quality everyday items at over 130 locations across the country.
+Loft offers up colorful, quality everyday items at locations across the country.
 MUJI is well known for its simple designs and muted colors that will fit in well in any home.
-And for something unique, take a look at Plaza, in around 100 different locations, with their popular Barbapapa goods.
+And for something unique, take a look at Plaza, with their popular Barbapapa goods.

 Selling everything you can think of, these big discount shops are found across Japan.
 One that you should definitely visit is Don Quijote.
-Known for their penguin mascot and range of products, this is the place to go for a late-night shopping fix as most of the stores are open until early in the a.m. with their main stores in Shinjuku and Roppongi open 24 hours a day.
+Known for their penguin mascot and range of products, this is the place to go for a late-night shopping fix as most of the stores are open until late with stores such as Shinjuku and Roppongi open 24 hours a day.
 Another shop to check out is Takeya, which opened in Okachi-machi in 1947.
 It features eight different buildings, each with its own focus and many bilingual salespeople to help you find just what you're looking for.

 100 Yen Shops

 100 yen shops are ubiquitous across Japan.
-Daiso, with over 3,600 stores throughout Japan, and Can-do are two of the largest chains that sell any and everything you might need, whether it's socks or a cold drink.
+Chains with the largest number of shops include Daiso, Seriya, Watts and Can-do, which sell any and everything you might need, whether it's socks or a cold drink.
 If you're having a hard time finding something to bring back as a souvenir, stop by one of these and load up on snacks and unique Japanese items for the low cost of 100 yen (plus tax) per item.